| TECHNICAL EXPERTISE

 TRANSPORTATION

-Our expertise as a one-stop centre for BIM industry became an integral part in the construction of the route.
+Our expertise as a one-stop centre for the BIM industry has become an integral part of route construction projects.

 HIGH-RISE BUILDING